 The responsibility for the periodic inspection, cleaning and maintenance of such ditches, pipes and culverts.

-In cases where canals or ditches cross public roads or proposed public roads, specifications and grades for pipe or culvert must be approved by the city engineer.
+In cases where canals or ditches cross public roads or proposed public roads, specifications and grades for pipe or culvert shall be approved by the City’s Engineer.